hannelorelue/hannelorelue/README.md

 # Hi, I'm Hanni 👋

 I am an curious software developer and technology enthusiast.
-My passion for software development makes it easy for me to learn new frameworks, programming languages and methods and to master challenges in complex software projects.
-Thanks to my University degree in physics and my vocational training as a wholesale and foreign trade management assistant, I can quickly grasp both technical and commercial processes and implement them in software.
+My passion for software development makes it easy for me to learn new frameworks, programming languages, and methods and to master challenges in complex projects.
+Thanks to my successfully completed physics degree, my vocational training as a wholesale and foreign trade clerk (IHK), and my certification as an IT project manager, I can quickly grasp both technical and commercial processes and implement them in software.

 ## My Skills are:
-* #️⃣ C# with .NET / WPF
+* #️⃣ C# with .NET
-* 🗄️ SQL (MS-SQL und SQLite)
+* 🗄️ SQL (MS-SQL)
-* ☕️ Java
+* 📝 IT project management
 * 🐍 Python
-* 👩‍🎨 Software Design Patterns
+* 👩‍🎨 Software design patterns
 * 🐧 Linux
-* ⚙️ C++

 ## Find me elsewhere 🌍